rbleattler/mdop-docs/mdop/appv-v4/microsoft-application-virtualization-management-system-release-notes.md

 **Note**
 The APPGUID parameter references the product code of the App-V client that you install or upgrade to.
 The product code is unique for each setup.msi.
 You can use the Orca database editor or similar tool to examine Windows Installer files and determine the product code.
 This step is required for all installs or upgrades to App-V 4.5 CU1.

- ### <a href="" id="some-applications-might-fail-to-install-during-the-monitoring-phase-when-sequencing-on-windows-7-beta--"></a>Some applications might fail to install during the monitoring phase when sequencing on Windows 7 Beta
+### Some applications might fail to install during the monitoring phase when sequencing on Windows 7 Beta

 When sequencing on Windows 7 Beta or on a computer with Windows Installer 5.0, some applications might fail to install during the monitoring phase.